 Hello from the foothills of Mt.
 Hood.

-I grew up in the wetlands of the Great Lakes, but was drawn West after finishing school.
-I left the land of fireflies and summer thunderstorms for the rugged mountains, lush valleys and generous coastal bays of Oregon over 25 years ago.
-Although I’ve used the same pronouns my entire life, I just can’t shake that feeling of being a “we” or “they” after learning about the many microbes that make it possible for humans to simply exist.
-It is incredibly humbling and one of the reasons I love learning about the microscopic world.
+Although I was raised by the seasonal cycles of Great Lakes, fireflies, snow and thunder storms, I started weaving myself into the Pacific Northwest over 25 years ago.
+Now I call this region’s rugged mountains, lush valleys and generous coastal bays home as well.
+Although I’ve always used the same pronouns, I just can’t shake that feeling of being a “we” or “they” after learning about the many microbes that make me the walking, eating, breathing, pooping “me” I am today.
+It is incredibly humbling and one of the reasons I love learning about the microscopic world around and within me.

 These tiny wonders are also why I am committed to giving my body back to the soil when I die, in the most ecologically-friendly way possible.
-Compost me or bury me, and let the microbes do their best work transforming me into the plants, animals and wild places that have enriched and saved my life in so many ways.
+Compost me or bury me in a willow casket or shroud, and let the microbes do their best work transforming me into the plants, animals and wild places that have enriched and saved me over the years.

-Interested in learning more about my End-of-Life and After Death Care Education path?
+Interested in learning more about my End-of-Life and After Death Care offerings and education path?
 Head here.
+The photo below is of me working on my first willow casket at home in our studio.

 You’ll often find me alongside David, attempting to grow and forage enough food to make a decent dent in the grocery bill.
 It takes a good deal of time growing, fermenting, canning, freezing and drying.
 We’re planning to put up a greenhouse in the next year or two as well to better extend the growing seasons.

 David is a trained botanist and wildlife biologist who helped build the outdoor organization with whom we worked for over a decade.
 He woo’d me with homemade raspberry wine when we first met, but today elderberry wine takes up most of the shelf space.
 Over the years he’s added homemade, wild-infused miso, shoyu and tamari to his many ferments.
-Still woo’ing me with food and drink to this day.
-I feel pretty lucky.
+Still seducing me with food and drink to this day.

 We experiment with different growing methods, always anchored in doing our best for the health of the land, pollinators and planet.
 That means we’re not tilling, but trying out no-dig or “less-dig”, water conservation and scaling up our composting.
-We’re building healthy soils and watching more insects and birds interact with the land each year.
-Plastics are the never ending conundrum we keep trying to reduce or refuse, but it’s an ongoing challenge.
+We’re doing what we can to build healthy soils and to encourage healthy habitat for birds and insects.
+One of my great loves is taking photos and videos of insects and other wildlife interacting in the gardens.

 What we’re growing